LOOSE-LIPS/loose-lips-2.0/src/routes/blog/kortzers-sunday-jams-otis-redding-the-dock-of-the-bay/index.md

 banner:
   - imported/kortzers-sunday-jams-otis-redding-the-dock-of-the-bay/image770.jpeg
 description: >-
-  This week I&#39;ve returned to Otis Redding.
+  This week I've returned to Otis Redding.
 The Dock Of The Bay is a song that everyone knows or has at least heard!
-As I&#39;ve previously said Otis was my ground zero in terms of soul and blues music and this song was the start of it all for me.
+As I've previously said Otis was my ground zero in terms of soul and blues music and this song was the start of it all for me.
 The Dock Of The Bay [...]Read More...
 published: true
 tags: feature
 featured: false